segmentio/segment-docs/src/getting-started/02-simple-install.md

 <br>
 The `track` method is how you tell Segment about the actions your users are performing in your app.
 Every action triggers what we call an "event", which can also have associated properties.
 You can read more about `track` in the [track method reference](/docs/connections/sources/catalog/libraries/mobile/ios#track).

-The Segment iOS SDK can automatically track a few important common events, such as **Application Installed**, **Application Updated** and **Application Opened**.
+The Segment iOS SDK can automatically track a few important common events, such as **Application Installed**, **Application Updated**, and **Application Opened**.
 You can enable this option during initialization by adding the following lines:

 ```objc
 SEGAnalyticsConfiguration *configuration = [SEGAnalyticsConfiguration configurationWithWriteKey:@"YOUR_WRITE_KEY"];